UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 frameworks (like PyTorch).
 Instead, we just need an HTTP client, like Python’s [requests](https://pypi.org/project/requests/) library.

-Model providers (like Open AI, Anthropic, Google, AWS, etc.) expect programs to use specific APIs to interact with their LLMs.
-Open AI’s [Chat Completion API](https://developers.openai.com/api/reference/resources/chat), is one of the oldest and most widely supported APIs for interacting with LLMs--and it’s the API we’ll use here.
+Model providers (like OpenAI, Anthropic, Google, AWS, etc.) expect programs to use specific APIs to interact with their LLMs.
+OpenAI’s [Chat Completion API](https://developers.openai.com/api/reference/resources/chat), is one of the oldest and most widely supported APIs for interacting with LLMs--and it’s the API we’ll use here.